 Have you tried stamping candles with custom designs?!
 It is an easy and inexpensive way to create custom candles for holiday decorating, gifts, weddings, and graduation.

 This method is fool proof too!
 No worry about messing up because if you do, it’s only wasting a piece of tissue paper, not a $10 candle.
 I have done several versions for Christmas and Halloween, as well as sentimental gifts.

 If you are interested in making more gifts, I’ve done many image transfer methods like the best image transfer to fabric and transferring images to wood.
 However, today’s method is one of the fastest since it uses candles.

-- Tissue Paper (Kleenex type nose tissue)
+- Tissue Paper (Kleenex type nose tissue or bathroom tissue works)